-Applications can control compression of job-outputs via the OutputFormatBase.setCompressOutput(JobConf, boolean) api and the CompressionCodec to be used can be specified via the OutputFormatBase.setOutputCompressorClass(JobConf, Class) api.
+Applications can control compression of job-outputs via the OutputFormatBase.setCompressOutput(JobConf, boolean) api and the OutputFormatBase.setOutputCompressorClass(JobConf, Class) api.

-If the job outputs are to be stored in the SequenceFileOutputFormat, the required SequenceFile.CompressionType (i.e. RECORD / BLOCK - defaults to RECORD)can be specified via the SequenceFileOutputFormat.setOutputCompressionType(JobConf, SequenceFile.CompressionType) api.
+If the job outputs are to be stored in the SequenceFileOutputFormat, the required SequenceFile.CompressionType (i.e. RECORD / BLOCK - defaults to RECORD)can be specified via the SequenceFileOutputFormat.setOutputCompressionType(JobConf.
+SequenceFile.CompressionType) api.